Where should the Easi-Vent valve be when feeding my baby?

 We recommend the valve to be at the top, near baby's nose.

 Can I put bottles and teats in the dishwasher?

 Absolutely, our bottles and teats are dishwasher safe when placed on the top shelf.

-Be sure not to put baby bottles and teats in the dishwasher with strong coloured or oily food as the colour and residue from the food can transfer.
-We also advise that you sterilise the bottles and teats in Closer to Nature sterilisers.
+When using a dishwasher, be sure not to put baby bottles and teats in with strong coloured or oily food as the colour and residue from the food can transfer.
+We also advise that you sterilise the bottles and teats in Closer to Nature sterilisers after washing, before use.

 Why is the teat collapsing when my baby is feeding?

 Another point to note is that your little one may want more milk than they are able to get.
 Try either a variflow teat or the next flow stage teat.

 Do tommee tippee bottles contain BPA?

 We're pleased to advise that our best-selling, award-winning Closer to Nature bottle range is in indeed BPA free, with all bottles in the range made in top quality polypropylene.
 This material is light to hold, easy to clean and gives great results – but contains no Bisphenol A.

 Can I use the microwave to heat up the bottle?

 Can I store milk in the bottles?

-You can store breast milk in your Closer to Nature bottle in the main section of your fridge (not in the fridge door as temperatures can vary) or your freezer.
-In both cases, be sure to use a sterilised air tight container (you will need to use milk storage lids).
+You can certainly store breast milk in your Closer to Nature bottle.
+We recommend storing the milk in the main section of your fridge (not in the fridge door as temperatures can vary) or your freezer.
+In both cases, be sure to use a sterilised air tight container (you will also need to use milk storage lids).

 Why have my bottles warped?